Hydrologic Unit Code (HUC-12): 070900040601

-Siting of 5800 head dairy cow concentrated animal feeding operation (CAFO), Pinnacle Dairy, LLC in Sylvester Township on Decatur-Sylvester Road is pending.
-To view the status of its Wisconsin Pollutant Discharge Elimination System (WPDES) permit click here and here.
+Siting of 5800 head dairy cow concentrated animal feeding operation (CAFO), Pinnacle Dairy, LLC in Sylvester Township on Decatur-Sylvester Road was approved by WDNR on April 25th, 2018.
+To view the Wisconsin Pollutant Discharge Elimination System (WPDES) permit click here.

 Hanging Rock and Easter Rock.

 Oliver Prairie State Natural Area is the only Natural Area in this subwatershed.